 Privacy is important and one of the main benefits of on-device machine learning.
 When collecting data from users, always make sure you have their explicit permission.

 Currently the Dataset Collection System only supports iOS and pose estimation models.
-To request accuess or inquire about support for a specific use case, contact us`.
+To request accuess or inquire about support for a specific use case, contact us.

 1. Register your model with the Fritz SDK

 Once you have created a Fritz AI account and been granted access, you'll need to upload a model and register it with the SDK.
-Instructions for implementing a custom pose estimation model on iOS can be found here.

 2. Create a Model-based Image Collection